tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 In this activity, students will learn how to assess the performance of a binary classification model by interpreting the ROC curve and AUC.

-Explain to students that they will start Today's class by learning some advanced evaluation metrics, such as the ROC curve and AUC, that will be used to evaluate deep learning models.
+Tell students that today's class will begin with advanced evaluation metrics, such as the ROC curve and AUC, that are used to evaluate deep learning models.

-Open the lesson slides and navigate to the "Introducing the ROC Curve and AUC" section and highlight the following:
+Open the lesson slides and navigate to the "Introducing the ROC Curve and AUC" section, and highlight the following:

-* The confusion matrix is one method that can be used to assess the performance of a binary classification model.
+* The confusion matrix is one method that is used to assess the performance of a binary classification model.

   ![Confusion matrix components](Images/confusion-matrix.png)